ipld/ipld/block-layer/codecs/dag-pb.md

 # DagPB Spec

-DagPB does not support the full ["IPLD Data Model v1."](../IPLD-Data-Model-v1.md)
+DagPB does not support the full ["IPLD Data Model."](../../data-model-layer/data-model.md)

 ## Format